Ilsa Burns here:

 I am a baby boomer who has watched, over the years, older friends and family members suffer from chronic diseases and decline, assuming that unenviable fate would be my own.
 I also dreaded other possibilities: would I be one of the many millions affected by Alzheimer’s or dementia?
 Would I also lose my ability to be mobile?
 Would my daily blood sugar begin to rise to dangerous levels?
 Would I lose my independence?
 How would the last years of my life play out?

-After teaching adults in continuing education, colleges and universities for over 30 years, I soon realized that, with that teaching experience and by attending the Institute of Integrative Nutrition and then by becoming a certified ADAPT-trained Functional Health Coach, I could help others achieve desired and sustainable changes in their health.
+After teaching adults in continuing education, colleges and universities for over 30 years, I soon realized that, with that teaching experience and by attending and becoming certified by the Institute of Integrative Nutrition and by Kresser Institute’s ADAPT Health Coach Training Program, I could help others achieve desired and sustainable changes in their health.
 I have since supported folks of all ages in making changes to their health and wellness—changes that they hadn’t succeeded in making on their own.